If I had made a list of things I wanted to do before I bit the dust this would be on it: Make a proper omelette.

 When I was little my mother would, as a special treat, make me a jam omelette.
 It was slightly foamy in the middle, the apricot jam just beginning to caramelize near the barely brown edges of the egg.
 I was not a fan of any kind of whisked or mixed, cooked egg.
 While I loved boiled eggs with toast soldiers or tiny Marmite squares, I loathed scrambled eggs.
 I can still remember the aeroplane strategy employed by mother to try and get them into my mouth.
 Gah.
 But this confection was an exception.

 A couple of years after we moved to Cape Town, we met Tipsy Titoti, who has worked for my parents now for...almost 30 years.
-Mme Tipsy was a competent cook when she arrived, but because my mom always cooked dinner for us, she was never really called upon to show off her skills unless my mom was away from home.
+Tipsy was a competent cook when she arrived, but because my mom always cooked dinner for us, she was never really called upon to show off her skills unless my mom was away from home.
 When she did cook, it was omelettes, or roast chickens or meat loaf, or lamb ribs.
 All good.
 But the omelettes were in a category of their own.
 They were perfect.
-Apart from the childhood jam omelettes they remain the best I have eaten, anywhere.
-Tender, barely filled, delicate things, not the gross, fluffed, overstuffed and overcooked monsters of diners and hotels, everywhere.
+They remain the best I have eaten, anywhere.
+Tender, barely filled, delicate things; not the gross, overstuffed and overcooked monsters of diners and hotels, everywhere.
 Hers were French in style, handled with finesse and restraint.

 And I learned.
 About the right amount of butter, and just how foamy it should be, and swirled round the sides of the pan.
 About the heat.
 And on that electric stove the right temperature is no easy thing.
 I hate that stove.
 Everything happens an eon after you need it and it is inconsistent.
 And about what to do when the edges begin to turn pale.
 And I learned about Tipsy.
 I watched three omelettes take shape, her hands flying.
 I had never seen her in this kind of high stress cooking action before.
 Plates had to be warmed, 12 eggs whisked, in their own bowls, with milk, and seasoned, cheese grated and ready, three pans at just the right temperature.
 Three omelettes shuttled into the pans and watched and tended until the crucial moment when they had to be slid and folded and guided intact onto a hot plate.
 And she was not happy with the way that second one folded.
 I was in the way, and taking bad pictures.